manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 1;
 ```

-Now that we have a defined role, we can create as many strategy (concrete class) as we want.
-Since we want to focus on original code.
-We will create two strategies (concrete class) using the role we just created as below:
+Now that we have a defined role (interface), we can create as many strategy (concrete class) as we want.
+Since we want to focus on original code, we will create two strategies (concrete class) using the role (interface) we just created as below:

 ```perl
 package UpperCaseFormatter;